 Guiraud was classified as a cru classé in the 1855 classification, and today is one of the leading Sauternes wineries.
 It’s organic, and apart from the wine tasting, we can also organize a botanical tour with an introduction to biodiversity if of interest.
 You will have a tour of the vineyard and cellar and finish with a superb tasting of six Sauternes wines from varying vintages.
 Formidable!
 Then, travel a few miles down the road to Barsac.
 Barsac, like Sauternes, is the name of a town, an appellation, and a wine style.
 And confusingly, wines made in Barsac can share the appellation with Sauternes on the label.
 The wines are similar, but Barsac is said to show more restraint, and the wines can also have slightly less acidity.

 Arrive at Château Coutet, one of our favorites, both for the wine and the superb hospitality.
-The Baly family have run this beautiful cru classé estate since the 70’s but the history goes far, far back.
+The Baly family has run this beautiful cru classé estate since the ’70s, but the history goes far, far back.
 There is an English Aquitaine tower on the property dating back to the 13th century, an ancient chapel and a sumptuous Château.
 Thomas Jefferson praised the wines of Coutet and said that they were the best Sauternes in Barsac, and indeed the wines are now better than ever.
 With a member of the family, you will tour the vineyard and old cellar (complete with lagar for treading grapes, and Saint Vincent- patron Saint of the vines- watching over) and learn about the history of the property as well as the area.